-The Pickin’ in the Pines Band Contest will be held Saturday and Sunday Sept.
-17-18, 2016 at the Coconino County Fairgrounds Commercial Building in Flagstaff, AZ.
+The Pickin’ in the Pines Band Contest will be held Sept.
+15-17, 2017 at the Coconino County Fairgrounds Commercial Building in Flagstaff, AZ.

-- Band contest preliminaries will be on Saturday morning from 9:00 am to 11:00 am in the commercial building
+- Band contest preliminaries will be in the commercial building on Saturday, Sept.
+16, time TBA

 - All band members must purchase either a 3-day festival pass or any one-day festival pass to enter the band contest

-- Finals will be held Sunday morning on the main stage at 10:00 am to 10:30 am
+- Finals will be held on the main stage on Sunday Sept.
+17, time TBA

 - Participants under the age of 18 need to have an adult present